-The Time Zone Control section contains policy settings related to using local time in sessions.
+The Time Zone Control section includes policy settings related to using local time in sessions.

 Estimate local time for legacy clients

-This setting enables or disables estimating the local time zone of user devices that send inaccurate time zone information to the server.
+This setting enables or disables estimating the local time zone of user devices.
+These devices include the user devices that send inaccurate time zone information to the server.

 By default, the server estimates the local time zone when necessary.

 This setting is intended for use with legacy Citrix Receivers or ICA clients that do not send detailed time zone information to the server.
-When used with Citrix Receivers that send detailed time zone information to the server, such as supported versions of Citrix Receiver for Windows, this setting has no effect.
+Consider that this setting is used with Citrix Receivers that send detailed time zone information to the server.
+For example, supported versions of Citrix Receiver for Windows.
+In this case, this setting has no effect.

 Restore desktop OS time zone on session disconnect or logoff

-This setting determines whether or not the time zone setting for a Single-session OS VDA is restored to the machine’s original time zone when the user disconnects or logs off.
+Consider that the user disconnects or logs off a session.
+In this case, this setting determines whether the time zone setting for a Single-session OS VDA is restored to the machine’s original time zone.
 If you enable this setting, the VDA restores the machine’s time zone to its original setting when the user disconnects or logs off.
 For this setting to take effect, set the Use local time of client to Use client time zone.